lcrobotics/EasyFTC_Old/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-To create an issue create an issue on that repository and provide the following information by filling in [the template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
+To create an issue create an issue on that repository and provide the following information by filling in [the template](https://github.com/lcrobotics/EasyFTC/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started Atom, e.g. which command exactly you used in the terminal, or how you started Atom otherwise.
 When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you moved the cursor to the end of a line, explain if you used the mouse, or a keyboard shortcut or an Atom command, and if so which one?
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
-* **If you're reporting that Atom crashed**, include a crash report with a stack trace from the operating system.
-On macOS, the crash report will be available in `Console.app` under "Diagnostic and usage information" > "User diagnostic reports".
-Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
+* **If you're reporting that EasyFTC crashed**, include a crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
-* **If the problem is related to performance or memory**, include a [CPU profile capture](https://flight-manual.atom.io/hacking-atom/sections/debugging/#diagnose-runtime-performance) with your report.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions:

-* **Can you reproduce the problem in [safe mode](https://flight-manual.atom.io/hacking-atom/sections/debugging/#diagnose-runtime-performance-problems-with-the-dev-tools-cpu-profiler)?**
-* **Did the problem start happening recently** (e.g. after updating to a new version of Atom) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of EasyFTC) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older version of Atom?** What's the most recent version in which the problem doesn't happen?
-You can download older versions of Atom from [the releases page](https://github.com/atom/atom/releases).
+* If the problem started happening recently, **can you reproduce the problem in an older version of EasyFTC?** What's the most recent version in which the problem doesn't happen?
+You can download older versions of EasyFTC from [the releases page](https://github.com/lcrobotics/EasyFTC/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
-* If the problem is related to working with files (e.g. opening and editing files), **does the problem happen for all files and projects or only some?** Does the problem happen only when working with local or remote files (e.g. on network drives), with files of a specific type (e.g. only JavaScript or Python files), with large files or files with very long lines, or with files in a specific encoding?
+* If the problem is related to working with files, **does the problem happen for all files and projects or only some?** Does the problem happen only when working with large files or files with very long lines?
 Is there anything else special about the files you are using?

 Include details about your configuration and environment: